qwaneu/quiltz/README.md

-# A domain utility module for python - part of qwan python-libs
+# A domain utility module for python

-Quilts is a package for QWAN python utils.
-Currently it contains
+Quilts is a package for QWAN python utils

 * quiltz.id:
   a domain concept for entity ID including an ID Generator